MMTutorBench: The First Multimodal Benchmark for AI Math Tutoring: Experiments

 \section{Experiments}

-We evaluate 12 leading MLLMs on our MMTutorBench to assess their current capabilities in multimodal tutoring, study the impact of various input configurations through ablation, validate our LLM-as-a-Judge evaluation framework, and analyze the primary failure modes of the top-performing model.
+We evaluate 12 leading MLLMs on our MMTutorBench to assess their capabilities in multimodal tutoring, investigate advanced tutoring scenarios spanning multi-turn interactions and student-level adaptability, study the impact of various input configurations through ablation, validate our LLM-as-a-Judge evaluation framework, and analyze the primary failure modes of the top-performing model.

 \definecolor{ForestGreen}{RGB}{34,139,34} \definecolor{IndianRed}{RGB}{205,92,92}

 [1]{ \textbf{$\uparrow$}#1} [1]{ \textbf{$\downarrow$}#1}